Briggsc28/briggsc28.github.io/_posts/2015-05-05-Getting-Started-Win10-IoT.md

   credit: WeGraphics
   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---
+**Updated on 23/05/2015 :** *As of the Windows 10 Pro Insider Preview Build 10122, the bug that was the source of the difficulties and frustration has been fixed!*

 So you've set up your Windows 10 IoT Core Insider Preview on the raspberry Pi 2 and [Hello World](http://ms-iot.github.io/content/win10/samples/HelloWorld.htm) isn't working?